Superexpert/superexpert-ai-docs/docs/install-in-minutes/index.markdown

 npm run dev
 ```

 Open your browser and navigate to [http://localhost:3000](http://localhost:3000).
 You should see your Superexpert.AI instance up and running!
-Click the **Register** link at the botto of the Login page to create a new account.
+Click the **Register** link at the bottom of the Login page to create a new account.

 ![Working Superexpert AI](superexpert-ai-working.png)
 *Figure 1: Superexpert.AI running locally.*